jColeChanged/jColeChanged.github.io/jekyll/_posts/2021-04-23-notes-on-notes.md

 getting better at taking notes.
 I figured that I would share a little about what I've learned about note taking by writing a review of two books that recommend cohesive note taking systems.
-The two books I'm reviewing and recommending are The Bullet Journal method and How To Take Smarter Notes.
+The two books I'm reviewing are The Bullet Journal method and How To Take Smarter Notes.

 The [The Bullet Journal Method: Track the Past, Order the Present, Design the Future][bullet] by Ryder Carroll doesn't advertise itself as a book about taking notes.
 On the surface it is a journaling method.
 In particular it is a journaling method that is optimized for speed.
-Bullet has two meanings: bullet as in, as fast as a bullet and bullet as in, the typographical bullet point.
+Bullet has two meanings: bullet as in "as fast as a bullet" and bullet as in, "typographical bullet point."
 So it might seem strange that I would start a post about note taking books by talking about journaling.

 The reason I think starting with a talk about this book is appropriate is because of the way our minds work.
-What I've observed is that we have two systems in our minds.
+What I've observed is that we have [two systems][fastslow] in our minds.
 One is adapted for speed.
 The other is adapted for thinking well.
 We have to make tradeoffs along this time dimension because of limited mental bandwidth.
 As the name implies, the bullet journal is a system that is highly adapted to working quickly.
 As a result it works well as the component of a note taking system that acknowleges our time constraints.

+The Bullet Jornal methodology is by default a methodology that caters to our fast thinking system.
+However, unlike note taking systems or task tracking systems, it doesn't limit itself in what it covers.
+So you can put many different types of writing into it.

+It is a note taking system that does a good job of catering to our need to take notes quickly.

-Other note taking strategies acknowledge this too.
+It is worth noting that most other good note taking strategies acknowledge this need as well.
 If you read about note taking systems one concept that you are likely to encounter is the idea that all things should be written down as notes immediately.
 People point out that notes should be put somewhere and then processed later.
 The advise that there needs to be a fast way to write things down.
 The mechanism by which many suggest